iQua/days/README.md

 # Due: a Performant Discrete-Event Simulator for Network Simulations

 Developed with the Rust programming language, **Due** is designed as a performant discrete-event simulator for network simulations, using a multi-threaded executor that oversees stackless coroutines.
 It is designed based on the actor model, where each actor can only interact with its counterparts using message passing.
-A different design with a single-threaded executor, called **Dew**, has also been included for information only, and is no longer maintained continuously.

 To run a network simulation session using a configuration file: